 - A bony bump at the base of the thumb

 - Weakness in the thumb

-Temporary treatments for basilar joint arthritis include rest, hot and cold therapy, physical therapy, and the use of a splint.
+Temporary treatments include rest, hot and cold therapy, physical therapy, and the use of a splint.
 Your doctor may also recommend anti-inflammatory medications or a corticosteroid injection to relieve pain in the affected area.

-Surgical treatment options for basilar joint arthritis can provide long-lasting symptom relief.
+Surgical treatment options can provide long-lasting symptom relief.
 The main surgical options for the treatment of this condition include:

 - The removal of a bone in the basal joint